rcfdtools/R.SAWB/README.md

 * SPI calculation over multiple moving window of n months defined by the user
 * Precipitation & SPI yearly maps per month (for a range of accumulation periods).
 Classification and palette color for SPI Classification following McKee et al. (1993)
 * Exception control for years outside the available data limit, e.g. the datafile .nc contains values between 1980-2022 and the user set a range between 1970-2022.
+* Research point and study zone over `.ppoi/#/ppoi.py`.
+Parameters and description over a .py file with client, order #, date and description

 ## Searching data from ERA5